New Gymnasts Interested In Joining the Team

 Season Starts in Late October

-The season starts on October 28..
+For the 2022/2023 Season, the first practice will be held on Monday, October 31, 2022.
 Girls who are finishing up a fall sport can start the gymnastics season after their fall sport is done.
-However, they should contact Margaret Brooks, Lead Booster Parent if they are interested in the team so a uniform can be ordered.
+However, they should contact Sandi Marshall, Lead Booster Parent if they are interested in the team so a uniform can be ordered.

 Try-it (not Try-outs)